strongloop/strongloop.com2/_posts/2019-07-10-loopback-june-milestone.md

 ## Looking for User References

 As you might be aware, the [loopback.io](https://loopback.io/) website has a brand new look.
 We'd like to rebuild the "Who's using LoopBack" section and showcase our users and their use cases.
 If you would like to be a part of it, see the details in this [GitHub issue](https://github.com/strongloop/loopback-next/issues/3047).

+## What's Next?

+If you're interested in what we're working on next, you can check out the [July milestone](https://github.com/strongloop/loopback-next/issues/3241).

 ## Call to Action